-Generally, courses considered for transfer to P.I.T. are those earned at institutions accredited by one (1) of the six (6) regional accrediting agencies.
-The College reserves the right to accept only post-secondary credits for science courses earned within five years from the date of application.
+Generally, courses considered for transfer to P.I.T. are those earned at institutions that are CHEA recognized accrediting agencies.
+The College reserves the right to accept only postsecondary credits for science courses earned within five years from the date of application.
 Only earned credits are transferred; grades and GPAs are not transferred.
 It is the policy of P.I.T. to transfer credits for those courses in which the student has earned a grade of "C" or higher.